vara11/mbd-bidw/Session 05/README.md

 ## Session 5

-The topic of this session is **Data Modelling**.
+The topic of this session is **Data Modelling** (in particular, data warehouse modelling).
 This repository includes the content discussed in class.

+## Main Concepts

+  - What is data integration
+  - What is ETL
+  - ETL subsystems

 ## FAQ